kesavSaiVikash/Jarvis-Chatbot/README.md

 ## Introductiton

-This a React based UI to utilize the gpt-2 model for a chat bot as an AI assistance.
+This a React based UI to utilize the gpt-2 model for a chat/ text generative bot as an AI assistance.
 It uses hugging face inference API to generate responses for user messages.
 The this messages will be displayed in the UI as in an ordinary chat window.
 Furthermore these chat messages and response will be stored in a vector db for caching the resposnes.